ERNI-Academy/starterkit-mobile-application-flutter/docs/ui/view_models.md

 @injectable
 class SplashViewModel extends ViewModel {
   @override
-  Future<void> onInitialize([Object? parameter, Queries queries = const {}]) async {
+  Future<void> onInitialize() async {
-    // your initialization logic after the view model was created, use parameters if any }
+    // your initialization logic after the view model was created }

   @override
-  Future<void> onFirstRender([Object? parameter, Queries queries = const {}]) async {
+  Future<void> onFirstRender() async {
-    // your initialization logic after the first frame has rendered, use parameters if any }
+    // your initialization logic after the first frame has rendered }
 }
 ```

 - The `ViewModel` class inherits from `ChangeNotifier`.
 - A new instance is returned always whenever we resolve a view model.
-- Use `onInitialize` or `onFirstRender` to extract the parameters passed during navigation.
-More details about navigation [here](navigation.md).
+- To know how to extract parameters passed during navigation, read about it [here](navigation.md).

 <div style="">